AdobeDocs/marketo.en/help/marketo/product-docs/adobe-experience-cloud-integrations/set-up-adobe-organization-mapping.md

    >[!IMPORTANT]
    >
    >For security reasons, you must be an Org Admin for the Adobe Organization that you want to map to.
-If you’re not, the action will fail.
+If you're not, the action will fail.
 Additionally, the Adobe User and Marketo User must use the same email address when logging in.

 1. If you're _not_ already logged in, a pop-up will appear in a new tab/window.
 Log in to your Adobe org (this action validates the org access).

 And that's it!
-You can now [share audience data](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/send-a-list-to-adobe-experience-cloud.md){target="_blank"} to or [sync an audience](/help/marketo/product-docs/core-marketo-concepts/miscellaneous/sync-an-audience-from-adobe-experience-cloud.md){target="_blank"} from Adobe Experience Cloud.
+You can now [share audience data](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/send-a-list-to-adobe-experience-cloud.md){target="_blank"} to or [sync an audience](/help/marketo/product-docs/adobe-experience-cloud-integrations/sync-an-audience-from-adobe-experience-cloud.md){target="_blank"} from Adobe Experience Cloud.